GAM-team/GAM/docs/Classroom-Courses.md

     * `materialstates <CourseMaterialsStateList>` - Copy class materials with the specified states
 * Work - By default, no course work is copied
     * `workstates <CourseWorkStateList>` - Copy class work with the specified states
+        * `individualstudentassignments copy` - Copy individual student assignments; this is the default.
+You will get an error if the student is not a member of the course.
+        * `individualstudentassignments delete` - Delete individual student assignments
+        * `individualstudentassignments maptoall` - Map individual student assignments to all student assignments
         * `removeduedate false` - Remove due dates before the current time; this is the default
         * `removeduedate|removeduedate true` - Remove all due dates
 * Announcements, Materials and Work Materials files